developing-human/planting-life-data/README.md

 ## Contributing
 If you're considering helping out with this project, thank you!
 You're awesome!

-The two big ways to help out are:
+Two big ways you can help out are:
 1. Plant enthusiasts: Suggesting new or better places to find information on plants
 2. Programmers: Implementing the fetching/parsing of data for fields or sources which aren't yet supported